Rappetor/Sovol-SV08-Mainline/README.md

 4. Insert the ST-Link into your computer (_printer stays off_).

+## Option 1 (Windows)

-## Option 1: open the STM32CubeProgrammer software, and press CONNECT.
+Open the STM32CubeProgrammer software, and press CONNECT.
 It should now connect and populate the middle screen with memory stuff.

+## Option 2 (Linux)

-## Option 2: Run `st-info --probe`.
+Run `st-info --probe`.
 It should show some details of your ST-Link programmer and the MCU.

 5. Read and save the firmware contents.

+## Option 1 (Windows)

-## Option 1: Please select `Read all` from the `Read` menu, this will read everything and set the correct size (to save).
+Please select `Read all` from the `Read` menu, this will read everything and set the correct size (to save).

 ![read all](images/stlink-firmware-read-all.jpg)